dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * Discrete: Only update the property on keyframes
 * Trigger: Only update the property on keyframes or triggers

-In normal animations, you will usually just use "Continuous", but be aware, that you can have other forms of updating as well and the features for coding complex animations here.
+In normal animations, you will usually just use "Continuous".
+The other types are used for scripting complex animations.

 The interpolation tells Godot how to calculate the frame values between the keyframes.
 These interpolation modes are supported: